 Current Ultrasound Systems

-Dr. Matthew Riscinti (PGY4) and PEM Fellow Dr. Majo Joseph help teach our annual intern ultrasound course.
+Dr. Matthew Riscinti (prior chief resident) and Dr. Majo Joseph (prior PEM fellow) help teach our annual intern ultrasound course.

 Residents at one of our monthly Team Sono journal club meetings